J. D. Sumner: The Stamps Quartet

 In 1962, J. D. Sumner became the manager of the Stamps Quartet, and three years later, he left the Blackwood Brothers to sing with them.
-Sumner was most noted as the leader of the Stamps Quartet, which became known as J. D. Sumner & The Stamps.
+Sumner was most noted as the leader of the Stamps Quartet, which became known as J. D. Sumner & the Stamps.
 As a teenager, Elvis Presley idolized Sumner's singing after seeing him perform with the Sunshine Boys.
-Presley hired Sumner & The Stamps as his back-up singers in 1971.
-The group toured and recorded with Presley from November 1971 until Presley's death in 1977.
+Presley hired Sumner & the Stamps (which included future Oak Ridge Boys' bass singer Richard Sterban) as back-up singers in 1971.
+The Stamps toured and recorded with Presley from 1971 until Presley's death in 1977.
 Sumner not only sang at Elvis' funeral but had previously sung at the funeral of Elvis' mother Gladys in 1958.
-J. D. and The Stamps opened for Jerry Lee Lewis in 1980 in the United Kingdom, the Stamps only overseas performance.
+J. D. and the Stamps opened for Jerry Lee Lewis in 1980 in the United Kingdom, the Stamps only overseas performance.

 Masters V

 After the Stamps Quartet disbanded in 1980, Sumner with Hovie Lister, Jake Hess, Rosie Rozell, and James Blackwood formed the Masters V as a special consolidation of members of the Blackwood Brothers Quartet and Statesmen Quartet.
 The group was a showcase for Sumner's voice and compositions and won the 1981 Grammy Award for best traditional gospel performance.
 Sumner was credited not only for his singing, songwriting, and concert promotions, but was also noted for being the first to customize a coach bus for the entertainment business to use for music groups.